DucManhPhan/DucManhPhan.github.io/_posts/2020-03-26-Understanding-basic-concepts-in-Java-multithreading.md

 <br>

-## Benefits and drawback for using threads
+## Benefits and Drawbacks for using threads
 1. Benefits

     - Improve performance of system when we choose the compatible number of threads.

 2. Drawbacks when using too many threads